mikeroyal/Machine-Learning-Guide/README.md

 [Apple CoreML](https://developer.apple.com/documentation/coreml) is a framework that helps integrate machine learning models into your app.
 Core ML provides a unified representation for all models.
 Your app uses Core ML APIs and user data to make predictions, and to train or fine-tune models, all on the user's device.
 A model is the result of applying a machine learning algorithm to a set of training data.
 You use a model to make predictions based on new input data.

-[Tensorflow_macOS](https://github.com/apple/tensorflow_macos) is a Mac-optimized version of TensorFlow and TensorFlow Addons for macOS 11.0+ accelerated using Apple's ML Compute framework.

 [Apache OpenNLP](https://opennlp.apache.org/) is an open-source library for a machine learning based toolkit used in the processing of natural language text.
 It features an API for use cases like [Named Entity Recognition](https://en.wikipedia.org/wiki/Named-entity_recognition), [Sentence Detection](), [POS(Part-Of-Speech) tagging](https://en.wikipedia.org/wiki/Part-of-speech_tagging), [Tokenization](https://en.wikipedia.org/wiki/Tokenization_(data_security)) [Feature extraction](https://en.wikipedia.org/wiki/Feature_extraction), [Chunking](https://en.wikipedia.org/wiki/Chunking_(psychology)), [Parsing](https://en.wikipedia.org/wiki/Parsing), and [Coreference resolution](https://en.wikipedia.org/wiki/Coreference).

 [Apache Airflow](https://airflow.apache.org) is an open-source workflow management platform created by the community to programmatically author, schedule and monitor workflows.
 Install.
 Principles.
 Scalable.
 Airflow has a modular architecture and uses a message queue to orchestrate an arbitrary number of workers.
 Airflow is ready to scale to infinity.